This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen after a virtual colonoscopy?

-You may have some cramping or feel bloated for about an hour after the procedure.
+You may have some cramping or feel bloated after the procedure.
 You may need to lie on your left side with a heating pad on your abdomen.
+Eat small meals until the bloating improves.

 What are the risks of a virtual colonoscopy?